Mahdi-Alizadeh96/rust-activities/README.md

 ### Activity 10 - Working with expressions

 - Print "its big" if a variable is > 100 / Print "its small" if a variable is <= 100

+### Activity 11 - Ownership

+- Print out the quantity and id number of a grocery item